codemargaret/track-suggester/README.md

 ## Support and contact details

-_If you have issues, questions, ideas, or concerns, please contact Margaret at margaretshelaghmcgovern@gmail.com.
+_If you have issues, questions, ideas, or concerns, please contact [Margaret].
 Feel free to make a contribution to the code._

+[Margaret]: mailto:codeberry1@gmail.com

 ## Technologies Used